DrZohan/1c-template/README.md

 	* Class AddInLang - template container for AddInBase classes.

 6. Add "AddInMemory.h" for static class AddInMemory and two methods: "AllocWchar" and "AllocChar".

+7. Add iProp and iMeth containers.
+Add "ILanguageExtender" definition in main "AddIn" class.
+Simplify addition of new properties and methods.
+Example in main "AddIn" class constructor.